fmsouza/atlas/README.md

 Check the [documentation](http://fmsouza.github.io/atlas) for more information.

-Marvie is an Open-source software and is licensed under [Apache License v2.0](https://github.com/fmsouza/atlas/blob/master/LICENSE.txt).
+Atlas is an Open-source software and is licensed under [Apache License v2.0](https://github.com/fmsouza/atlas/blob/master/LICENSE.txt).